 ln -sf /usr/local/lsws/lsphp74/bin/lsphp /usr/local/lsws/fcgi-bin/lsphp5

 Now you can start the OpenLiteSpeed service with the following command:

 Step 4: Set Administrative password

-You will need to provide an administrative password to access the OpenLiteSpeed control panel.
-To do this, OpenLightSpeed comes with an easy to use script where you will be able to set the password.
+You must provide an administrative password to access the OpenLiteSpeed control panel.
+To do this, OpenLightSpeed comes with an easy-to-use script where you will be able to set the password.

 Simply run the command below and fill in the details when prompted.

 Please specify the user name of administrator.

 This is the user name required to login the administration Web interface.